microsoft/vscode-docs/docs/datascience/notebooks-web.md

 # Jupyter Notebooks on the web

-Visual Studio Code supports working with [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/latest/) on the desktop, and extends to various browser-based platforms like [Codespaces](https://github.com/features/codespaces) and [VS Code for the Web](/docs/editor/vscode-web.md).
+Visual Studio Code supports working with [Jupyter Notebooks](https://jupyter-notebook.readthedocs.io/en/latest/) on the desktop, and extends to various browser-based platforms like [GitHub Codespaces](https://github.com/features/codespaces) and [VS Code for the Web](/docs/editor/vscode-web.md).

 Using these browser-based platforms enables you to work on your notebooks (and beyond!) without having to install anything on your machine.
 You can read more about each of options and how to get started below: